 On 4 February 2019, in the early hours of the morning, a blaze started on the 22nd floor balcony of a Melbourne CBD apartment complex, supposedly caused by a discarded cigarette, which spread to the 27th floor, fuelled by the external cladding on the building.

-Combustible cladding has also been blamed for the devastating fire that engulfed the London Grenfell Tower in June of 2017 which claimed the life of 72 people.
+Combustible cladding and some fire protection companies have been thought to be responsible for the devastating fire that engulfed the London Grenfell Tower in June of 2017 which claimed the life of 72 people.
 The cladding used in the Grenfell Tower was found to be similar to the cladding that was used in a residential tower that caught fire in Melbourne in 2014 (the Lacrosse Tower).
 Undoubtedly, the risk of potentially deadly cladding on buildings throughout Australia has sparked concern.

 On 1 October 2018, the Queensland Government introduced changes to the Building Regulation 2006 requiring building owners (including body corporates) of certain classes and types of buildings to report to the Queensland Building and Construction Commission on the type of cladding used on their building and, if necessary, engage industry professionals to investigate the building’s fire risk.